 - Technically speaking, the term "mass" has now replaced the term "weight".
 However, "weight" is still the term more frequent in common use.
-For better understanding, "mass" is therefore only used in the following sections for fixed formulations. - ▷ All specifications according to EU norm DIN EN 1646-2.
+For better understanding, "mass" is therefore only used in the following sections for fixed formulations. - $\,\triangleright\,\,$ All specifications according to EU norm DIN EN 1646-2.

-Maximum permissible The maximum permissible gross weight in a laden condition is the weight that a vehicle may never exceed.

-The maximum permissible overall weight in laden condition consists of the mass in ready-to-drive condition and of the payload.
+Maximum permissible The maximum permissible gross weight in a laden condition is the weight that gross weight in a laden a vehicle may never exceed. condition The maximum permissible overall weight in laden condition consists of the mass in ready-to-drive condition and of the payload.
 In the vehicle documents, the manufacturer has specified the maximum permissible gross weight in a laden condition.
 Permitted mass The permitted mass is the weight specified by the manufacturer for issuing the type approval.
 The permitted mass must never exceed the maximum permissible gross weight of the loaded vehicle.

-Mass in ready-to-drive

-conditionThe mass in ready-to-drive condition is the weight of the ready-to-drive

-standard vehicle.

-The mass in ready-to-drive condition is made up as follows:

-- Unladen weight (mass of the empty vehicle) with factory-installed standard equipment
+Mass in ready-to-drive The mass in ready-to-drive condition is the weight of the ready-to-drive condition standard vehicle.
+The mass in ready-to-drive condition is made up as follows: Unladen weight (mass of the empty vehicle) with factory-installed standard

-- Driver's weight

-- Basic equipment weight
+- equipmentDriver's weight - Basic equipment weight